 With states passing inconsistent laws and no uniform federal law addressing data privacy, there’s a patchwork of rules for companies to comply with.
-ALTA is dedicated to help its members understand what they need to do to comply, if required, to data privacy laws.
+ALTA is dedicated to helping its members understand what they need to do to comply, if required, with data privacy laws.

 Data Privacy Principles